apilayer pdflayer logo

 Strengths

-• Simple HTML to PDF conversion
+• Simple HTML/URL to PDF conversion

 • API key authentication